 The Taiwan Pass and Taipei Fun Pass cover different regions.
 You should consider each one separately.

-The Taipei Fun Pass is focused on Taipei only and can really save a lot of money for your 1-3 days of exploring Taipei.
+The Taipei Fun Pass is focused on Taipei only and can save you a lot of money during your 1-3 days of exploring Taipei.
 See my Taipei Fun Pass guide for how to maximize it and buy the pass here.

 The Taiwan Pass is meant for traveling around Taiwan and can also save you money on your train/HSR rides around the country.